smkent/replyowl/README.md

-# replyowl
+# replyowl: Email reply body generator for HTML and text

-Email reply body generator for HTML and text
+replyowl is in initial development.

 ## Development